Pfister (firm)

-Pfister, formerly called Price Pfister until 2010, is a manufacturer of bathroom and lavatory faucets, shower systems, showerheads, and accessories and kitchen faucets and other plumbing fixtures.
+Pfister, called Price Pfister until 2010, is an American manufacturer of bathroom and lavatory faucets, shower systems, showerheads and accessories, kitchen faucets and other plumbing fixtures.
 Emil Price and William Pfister founded the company in 1910.
-Today, Pfister is owned by Spectrum Brands Holdings Incorporated Hardware and Home Improvement Group.
+Today, Pfister is owned by Assa Abloy.

 History

 Price Pfister was founded by Emil Price and William Pfister in Los Angeles in 1910, when the company introduced its first product, a garden faucet.
-Over the next decade, the Price Pfister’s product line expanded to include other types of faucets, valves, and hose nozzles for indoor sinks and bathtubs.
+Over the next decade, Price Pfister’s product line expanded to include other types of faucets, valves and hose nozzles for indoor sinks and bathtubs.
 Aside from producing plumbing fixtures, during World War I and World War II, Price Pfister produced military items such as aircraft fittings and hand grenade shells.

 In 1941, the firm was purchased by Isadore Familian.
 During the postwar housing boom in the late 1940s, Price Pfister began to specialize in residential products.
 The company became a household name after the widespread popularity of their Crown Jewel faucet line in 1950.
 From 1960-1970, Price Pfister accelerated in growth, starting with the construction of a 25 acre manufacturing plant in Pacoima, California, which became the largest foundry West of the Mississippi.
 In 1969, Price Pfister was acquired by Norris Industries, Inc.

 Price Pfister is still remembered for its tagline playing off the distinctive company name: "Price Pfister, the Pfabulous Pfaucet with the Pfunny name".
 By 1987, Price Pfister had gained 14% of the U.S. faucet market.
 Two years later, Price Pfister was acquired by the Black and Decker Corporation.
 In 1994, Price Pfister became the first manufacturer to convert to ceramic cartridges, which enabled the industry’s first lifetime guarantee against leaks and drips.